 - Subject Matter Expert Sessions (SMES), live events typically conducted virtually in a webinar format

 - Online Professional Development, courses conveying one graduate credit in addition to district PD credits toward recertification

 - Obaworld Implementation, wherein teachers could use a companion site to ObaVerse to design and conduct high-quality lessons for their students.

-The project addresses four goals: (1) use PEN’s teacher networks to expand traditional approaches to PD; (2) facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; and (4) impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
-Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs in participating teachers' classrooms; and, higher English and content test scores among ELs served by participating teachers.
+The project addresses four goals: (1) use teacher networks to expand traditional approaches to PD; (2) facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; and (4) impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in the project.
+Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs in participating teachers’ classrooms; and, higher English and content test scores among ELs served by participating teachers.